Why has Cambridge expanded the use of admissions assessments?

 How will the assessments be used?

 The results will be used as part of our holistic admissions process as one extra point of information in assessing candidates abilities and potential.
 Results will only ever by used in a holisitic way which also takes into account everything else we know about a candidate and their background.
 We will never look at the results in isolation and they won't carry any specific weight.
 They are no more, and no less important than any of the other information we consider.
 Results of the assessments will be used to help decide which candidates to interview and which will receive offers.
 As in previous years, we will aim to interview all candidates with a realistic chance and fully expect this to be a significant majority of applicants (80%+).
 Please note that written answers to some of the longer answer questions may be discussed at interview.

 Is there a pass mark?

 No. The assessments are not pass/fail.
-The same result will tell us very different things about different candidates, depending on their background and the rest of their application.
+A given score will tell us very different things about different candidates, depending on their background and the rest of their application.

 How do I register?